pyblosxom/pyblosxom/docs/deploy_cgi.rst

     py["renderer"] = "debug"

-That will show a lot more detail about your configuration, what the web server passes PyBlosxom in environment variables, and other data about your blog that might help you figure out what your problem is.
+That will show a lot more detail about your configuration, what the web server passes Pyblosxom in environment variables, and other data about your blog that might help you figure out what your problem is.

 If that doesn't help, ask a question on the pyblosxom-users mailing